strapi/documentation/user-docs/latest/users-roles-permissions/configuring-administrator-roles.md

 To delete a role:

 1. Click on the delete icon on the right side of the role's record.
-2. In the window that pops up, click on the **Yes, confirm** button to confirm the deletion.
+2. In the deletion window, click on the **Yes, confirm** button to confirm the deletion.

 ::: tip 💡 TIP
 You also have the possibility to delete multiple roles at the same time.
 To do so, select the roles by ticking the box on the left side of the roles' record.
 Then, click on the **Delete** button in the top right corner of the table.